ruggeri/tech-notes/TODO/main.md

 of interesting stuff throughout Computer Science, but AI is probably where the most influential breakthroughs are.

-* Distributed Systems:
-    * Distributed Algorithms (Lynch, other Distributed Systems book)
-    * Distributed and Parallel databases (I have a book for this too)
-    * Especially distributed transactions.
-* Euler's identity.
-Fourier transform.
 * Startup AI/ML again.
+    * CS188 and Hinton courses.
 * How to design Facebook?
 BigTable+IdempotentMessages+MessageQueue?
+* Euler's identity.
+Fourier transform.
   Are distributed transactions that important?
     * May want to study up on Spanner et al.
+* Distributed Systems:
+    * Distributed Algorithms (Lynch, other Distributed Systems book)
+    * Distributed and Parallel databases (I have a book for this too)
+    * Especially distributed transactions.

 **Math/ML**